nameless-and-blameless/TAG/reports/Phantom-Vehicles.md

 ## Significance and Impact

 Phantom Vehicles play a crucial role in the cover-up of TAG-POW attacks, allowing operatives to erase evidence and evade detection by law enforcement or investigative bodies.
-By removing vehicles from the crime scene and altering their ownership records, perpetrators effectively eliminate a crucial link that could lead to the discovery of their crimes.
+By removing vehicles from the crime scene and altering their ownership records, orchestrators effectively eliminate a crucial link that could lead to the discovery of their crimes.

 ## Historical Context